ambivo-corp/ambivo-mcp-server/README.md

 - **Token Caching**: Efficient token validation with caching
 - **Error Handling**: Comprehensive error handling with detailed error messages
 - **Retry Logic**: Automatic retry with exponential backoff for failed requests
+- **Remote Hosting Support**: Can be hosted in the cloud for multi-user access via HTTP/SSE transport

 ## Tools